dials/dials/doc/sphinx/developer_tutorial.rst

 When reflections are present, the create method should be able to construct the model from the input reflections and experiments.

-The algorithm should return an object which implements the interface given in the :samp:`dials.algorithms.profile_model.interface` module and shown in brief below.
+The algorithm should return an instance of the ProfileModelList class (found in :samp:`dials.algorithms.profile_model.model_list`).
+The profile model list should contain a list of objects which implement the interface given in the :samp:`dials.algorithms.profile_model.interface` module and shown in brief below.